 A way that young people can make reports on work health and safety concerns in a confidential way is to report it via the SafeWork NSW website.

 Contact Shine Lawyers

-We understand that as a younger employee it can be daunting to have to deal with a workplace injury and claiming for compensation.
+We understand as a younger employee, it can be daunting to deal with a workplace injury and claim compensation.
 At Shine Lawyers we take the stress out of the process and will guide you through the claims process, each step of the way.
-Please get in touch with Shine today to know your rights.